ENTTEC/SplayApi/README.md

 { "result": true }
 ```

-Also customized cue can be passed e.g. to preview before save
+Also customized cue can be passed e.g. to preview before save.

-Here Static cue with universe 1 & 2 enabled and corresponding frames is passed
+Here Static cue with universe 1 & 2 enabled and corresponding frames is passed:
 ```json
 {
   "command": 25,